apify/apify-docs-v2/sources/platform/tutorials/analyze_pages_and_fix_errors.md

 ## Analysis {#analysis}

-[Web scraping](../web_scraping_101/index.md) are very specific types of programming.
+[Web scraping](../web_scraping_101/index.md) and [automation](../robotic_process_automation/index.md) are very specific types of programming.
 It is not possible to rely on specialized debugging tools, since the code does not output the same results every time.

 Many issues are edge cases, which occur in just one of a thousand pages or are time-dependent.
 Because of this, you cannot rely only on [determinism](https://en.wikipedia.org/wiki/Deterministic_algorithm).